The Shakers, Transcription

 NARRATOR: (Over three woodcuts from David Lamson, Two Years among the Shakers and over two gift drawings by Sr. Hannah Cohoon and four by Polly Collins, both of Hancock, Massachusetts, and one by Polly Ann Reed and one by Miranda Barber, both of Mount Lebanon) The inspirational drawings and many of the songs that Shakers remember today are from an extraordinary period called The Era of Mother Ann's Work.
 Toward the middle of the last century all the Shaker societies were overwhelmed by a wave of intense spiritual activity.
 Mediums delivered powerful messages from Heavenly Father and Holy Mother, calling for repentance and confession.
 Outdoor meetings were held around a visionary fountain whose waters could be seen rising to the very heaven of heavens by those with spiritual eyes.
 Here Mother's children danced and sang with departed spirits and with angels and feasted on her holy gifts of spiritual food and wine.

-[SINGING] "Who Will Bow and Bend like the Willow" (Sung a Sabbathday Lake group)
+[SINGING] "Who Will Bow and Bend like the Willow" (Sung by a Sabbathday Lake group)

 Who will bow and bend like the willow, who will turn and twist and reel